SEEBURGER Business Integration Suite Accelerate Business-Driven Innovation with IntegrationDownload whitepaper now

 There is currently a feasibility study in progress on whether pre-existing clearing and reporting models can also be offered as a further option.

 Integrating the tax authorities into the invoicing processes in the Peppol network is an important step in empowering Peppol for the growing CTC trend.
 However, we don’t only have our eye on CTCs.
-We want to harmonise the Asian and European semantic data models to create an international data model, the Peppol International Invoicing Model (PINT).
+We want to harmonize the Asia-Pacific and European semantic data models to create an international data model, the Peppol International Invoicing Model (PINT).

-In order to improve interoperability between international partners in the network, in 2018 we started a project with the goal of defining an international invoice model.
-The aim is to enable an international exchange of electronic invoices with public authorities all over the world while also ensuring that specific local stipulations on e-invoicing are supported.
+In order to improve interoperability between international partners in the network, at the end of 2019, there was a project to define an international invoice model.
+The aim was to enable an international exchange of electronic invoices with public authorities all over the world while also ensuring that specific local stipulations on e-invoicing are supported.

-The main task in creating an international model consisted of developing a common core to increase interoperability while, where possible, supporting specific stipulations.
+The main task in creating an international model consisted of developing a common core to increase interoperability while, where possible, supporting country-specific stipulations.

 Source: 25.03.2020-Cross-Community-Webinar-Presentations.pdf (peppol.eu), P. 16